JetBrains-Research/span/src/main/resources/README.md

 `span` supports BED reads and BAM as input.

-#### How to analyze a subset of chromosomes?

-Use the `--only` option, which accepts a comma-separated list of chromosomes, for example `--only chr1,chr2,chrX`.

 #### Where is `span` source code?

 We are working on open sourcing complete `span` source code.
 At the moment only the JAR is available.